Careers360 Logo

 Ex-servicemen, including ECOs, Commissioned Officers and SSCOs

-The UPSC CMS 2026 application form will be available from March 11, 2026 at upsconline.nic.in.
+The UPSC CMS 2026 application form has been released on March 11, 2026 at upsconline.nic.in.
 The UPSC CMS apply online form can be filled by March 31, 2026.
 In Part 1, candidates need to complete the initial one-time registration (OTR) by entering their details candidate’s name, father’s name, and category etc., In Part 2, the SSC CMS application form 2026 filling process, online fee payment, the selection of exam centre and final submission of the online CMS application form.

 How to fill UPSC CMS Application Form 2026